Rex-Chiang/VOTE-project/README.md

 To prevent malicious washing, each user can just vote per voting event only once per day.

-Because the AJAX is processed, the voting page can be updated in time without rearranging after the vote.
+Because the AJAX is processed, the voting page can be updated in time without reloading after the vote.

 **相關技術及工具:**
  * Python